Montgomery County Council members discuss state of COVID-19 - NewsBreak

 Montgomery County Council members discuss state of COVID-19

-MONTGOMERY COUNTY, Va.
-(WDVM) — Montgomery County Council leaders held a briefing on Oct.
-11, 2021 to discuss the state of COVID-19.
+MONTGOMERY COUNTY, Md.
+(WDVM) — Montgomery County Council leaders held a briefing Monday to discuss the state of COVID-19.

-Council members say they are turning to community organizations to help prevent inaccessibility to vaccines for African American residents.
+Council members say they are turning to community organizations to help prevent the inaccessibility of vaccines for African American residents.

 “We need to continue to do what we’ve been doing at the grassroots level in partnership with our African American Health Program, our community clinics, and the black doctor’s network,” said Council Vice President Gabe Albornoz.